makersacademy/bowling-challenge/README.md

 * adds bonus for a spare (10 pins knocked with the two rolls of a frame)
 * calculates total
 * remove drop down list at the end of the Game
+* hide select options based on number of pins knocked
+* show select options at the beginning of new frame

 ### To do
-* hide select options based on number of pins knocked
 * refactoring